syncfusion-content/maui-docs/MAUI/Calendar/localization.md

 By default, the calendar widget supports US English localizations.
 You can change to other languages by adding the `Globalization` namespace to your application.

-{Application culture can be changed by setting `CurrentUICulture.` in `App.xaml.cs` file.
+The application culture can be changed by setting `CurrentUICulture`. in the `App.xaml.cs` file.

 {% tabs %}
 {% highlight c# tabtitle="App.xaml.cs" hl_lines="2 9" %}